frederic-perez/AmE-dictionary/data/dictionary.md

 __grandeur__ _n_
 __grandiloquence__ _n_ A lofty, extravagantly colorful, pompous, or bombastic style, manner, or quality especially in language.
 __grandiloquent__ _adj_ /gran-DIL-uh-kwuhnt/ [:scroll: From Latin grandis (grand) + loqui (to speak).]
 High-flown or pompous.
-__grandiose__ _adj_ :four: /gran-dee-OHSS/ Grandiose is most often used disapprovingly to describe something that seems impressive or is intended to be impressive, but is either not possible or practical. _The committee eventually scaled back the most outlandish parts of its plans for the festival, including a grandiose scheme to bring in live peacocks for the event._
+__grandiose__ _adj_ :five: /gran-dee-OHSS/ Grandiose is most often used disapprovingly to describe something that seems impressive or is intended to be impressive, but is either not possible or practical. _The committee eventually scaled back the most outlandish parts of its plans for the festival, including a grandiose scheme to bring in live peacocks for the event._
 __grandstand__ _n_ :five::hammer: (grandstands) _Have a free seat in the grandstand in the Olympic Stadium._ _He found rats in his grandstand._
 __granola__ _n_
 __granted<sup>1</sup>__ _conj_ Even assuming that.
 __granted<sup>2</sup>__ _adv_ Admittedly.
-__granular__ _adj_ :dart::two: __2a__ Having a high level of detail, as in a set of data: _a more granular report that shows daily rather than weekly sales figures._ _We’ll need to do a granular study on this before taking any decision._ __b__ Consisting of multiple diverse or discrete elements: _granular income streams from a variety of tenants._
+__granular__ _adj_ :dart::three: __2a__ Having a high level of detail, as in a set of data: _a more granular report that shows daily rather than weekly sales figures._ _We’ll need to do a granular study on this before taking any decision._ __b__ Consisting of multiple diverse or discrete elements: _granular income streams from a variety of tenants._
 __granules__
 __grapevine__ _n_
 __graph paper__ _n_ :dart: Paper ruled usually into small squares of equal size for use in drawing charts, graphs, or diagrams.